Tampa DUI Attorneys

 - Other Motions - Concerns about the defense winning a motion to exclude other evidence in the case, including evidence that you refused to take a chemical test, or evidence concerning the results of a breath, blood or urine test result.

-- Problems with the Intoxilyzer 8000 - Concerns about motions to attack the accuracy or reliability of the breath test machine;
+- Problems with the Intoxilyzer 8000 - Concerns about motions to attack the accuracy or reliability of the breath test machine or the particular breath test reading obtained in your case.
+Your attorney can file motions to show that the Intoxilyzer 8000 used in your case was not maintained in substantial compliance with the administrative and statutory rules.

 - Video Evidence - Concerns about the jury returning a "not guilty" verdict if the driver does not look drunk, impaired or intoxicated on the DUI video at the roadside or at the Hillsborough County Sheriff's Office central breath testing facility at the police station during the breath test or while the driver is read his implied consent warning after refusing to take a chemical test.